The Belcher League

 "Did I make you?"

-The horse of green light nodded back to Tina.
+The horse molded from green light nodded back to Tina.

 "Can you take me home?"